grabz-dev/Trimps-Bug-Tracker/README.md

 # Trimps Bug and Suggestion Tracker
-Bug and suggestion tracker for the idle incremental game Trimps.
+This repository is intended as a bug and suggestion tracker for the idle incremental game Trimps.

 Head over to the **Issues** tab to submit a bug or a suggestion.